Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Abstract

 \section{Abstract}

 Coherent multidimensional spectroscopy enables detailed investigations of vibronic effects in molecular and solid-state systems.
 We present explicit analytical expressions for multidimensional nonlinear response functions in the presence of Herzberg-Teller (non-Condon) coupling, within the displaced harmonic oscillator model.
 The formulation applies to electronic systems with an arbitrary number $N$ of electronic states and to response functions of arbitrary order $M$ in the light-matter interaction.
 We show that Herzberg-Teller coupling introduces additional oscillatory factors in the time-domain response functions, leading, upon Fourier transformation, to replicas of the Franck-Condon multidimensional spectra shifted by integer multiples of the vibrational frequencies.
-The present results provide a general analytical framework for the interpretation of non-Condon effects in coherent multidimensional spectroscopies.
+The present results provide a general analytical framework for the interpretation of non-Condon effects in coherent multidimensional spectroscopies. { A Python code that implements the present approach and simulates multidimensional spectra for $N$-level systems is available on GitHub.}